hrue/DALIA/examples/brainiac/README.md

 $$
 while $y \sim N(0, 1-h^2 I)$.
 Thus, while fitting the LGM framework, it doesn't cohere with the usual R-INLA setup.
+More details can be found in `generate_data.py` where the dataset (and thus the model) is generated.

 ## Scripts